aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ```

 **Interpretation**:
-- 56% of high-confidence model disagreements confirmed by judge
+- 56% of high-confidence model disagreements confirmed by the llm-as-judge
 - 54% of judge disputes not supported by strong model consensus (potential bias)
 - Union approach maximizes coverage while controlling for judge bias